shirizadok1/search-engine/README.md

 Javascript with React.js
 Bootstrap5
 HTML5
-Getting Image Data by Unsplash Api.
+Getting Image Data by using REST API from unsplash.com

 Demo
 -----------------------------------------------------------------------------------------------------------------------